Jaffer-sadiq/GitHub-Actions/Labfiles/module3.md

    > **Note:** If the Push protection is already enabled, please skip this step.

-1. Once again, go to your profile, which is at the top of your right hand, and then select **Settings**.
+1. Once again, go to your profile, which is at the top right hand side on the screen, and then select **Settings**.

    ![Picture1](../media/profilesetting.png)